allfed/Seaweed-Scaleup-Model/README.md

 `pip install -e .`

 When you follow these steps you should have a virtual environment that is able to run the seaweed growth model.
-If you run into any problems feel free to open an issue in this repository or contact IT-support@allfed.info.
+If you run into any problems feel free to open an issue in this repository.

 ## How this model works in general